SherlockZhang/Streaming-Finance-Data-with-AWS-Lambda-Kinesis/README.md

 The SQL query used in Athena is saved in "query.sql" to get hourly high for each stocks, and the query results are saved in "results.csv".

+## Extra Credit file
+The visualization of results.csv for extra credit is saved in "Analysis.ipynb".

 ## AWS Lambda Configuration Page.
 ![notebook](https://github.com/SherlockZhang/Streaming-Finance-Data-with-AWS-Lambda-Kinesis/blob/master/asset/lambda-config.png?raw=true)